T6: treating waste wood and plant matter

 You can store waste for up to 3 months after chipping, shredding, pulverising or cutting.

-You must register your T6 exemption with the Environment Agency.
-You can register through the waste exemption service.
+You must register with the Environment Agency.

 Registration rules